Kevin Peterson: Los Angeles Rams

-Peterson was signed to the Los Angeles Rams' practice squad on December 27, 2016.
+Peterson was signed to the practice squad of the Los Angeles Rams on December 27, 2016.
 He signed a reserve/future contract with the Rams on January 3, 2017.

 On September 4, 2017, Peterson was waived by the Rams and signed to the practice squad the next day.
 He was promoted to the active roster on September 16, waived on September 19 and signed to the team's practice squad on September 21.
 He was promoted back to the active roster on November 22, 2017.

 On August 11, 2018, Peterson was placed on injured reserve after he suffered a torn ACL in the Rams' first preseason game.
-Without Peterson, the Rams reached Super Bowl LIII where they lost 13-3 to the New England Patriots.
+Without Peterson, the Rams reached Super Bowl LIII where they lost 13–3 to the New England Patriots.

 Peterson was waived during final roster cuts on August 31, 2019.

-Arizona Cardinals
+Arizona Cardinals (first stint)

 On September 1, 2019, Peterson was claimed off waivers by the Arizona Cardinals.
 He played in 14 games before being placed on injured reserve on December 18, 2019.
 He finished the season playing 14 games, with 22 tackles, and two passes defended.

 On May 12, 2020, Peterson was re-signed by the Cardinals.
 On November 11, 2020, Peterson was placed on injured reserve with a concussion.
 He was activated on December 12, 2020, and finished the year with six tackles, one pass defended, and a recovered fumble in 12 games.

+Tennessee Titans

+On June 17, 2021, Peterson signed with the Tennessee Titans.
+He was placed on injured reserve on August 16, 2021.
+He was released on August 24 with an injury settlement.

+Arizona Cardinals (second stint)

-In the 2021 season, Peterson played rarely, finishing the year with just eight tackles in four games.
-He was not extended after the season.
+On October 13, 2021, Peterson was signed to the Cardinals practice squad.
+In the 2021 season, Peterson played primarily on special teams, finishing the year with eight tackles in four games.

+Coaching career

+In 2023, Peterson spent time as a coach for both of his former NFL teams, the Los Angeles Rams and Arizona Cardinals, through the Bill Walsh Diversity Coaching Fellowship program.
+He was then the cornerbacks coach for the CSU Pueblo ThunderWolves in 2024.
+In February 2025, he joined the Carolina Panthers as a defensive assistant.